About 40% of passengers applaud the landing

 According to a Skyscanner study, about 40% of passengers applaud the landing, and the Italians drive second to this chapter.
 Most applaud the pilot when the plane hits the ground, but the Italians are more "theatrical".
 I think the Romanians applaud the most, regardless of route and flight, but let's not contradict the study.

-Of course, there are passengers who hate the applause, and among them I count.
-When I first flew through 2011, I had the "joy" to hear the first applause at the airport landing in Amsterdam.
+Of course, there are passengers who hate applause, and I'm one of them.
+When I first flew, in 2011, I had the "joy" to hear the first applause on landing at Amsterdam airport.

-It was a shocking moment for me and I felt a little off, being among the few who did not applaud and did not get up from the chair until the appropriate moment.
-And then I asked myself the question: "What causes people to applaud the landing?"
+It was a shocking moment for me and I felt a little awkward, being among the few who did not applaud or get up from my chair until the right time.
+And then I asked myself, "What causes people to applaud the landing?".

 The passengers applaud the landing

 According to the study, most have stated that it is an act of thanks to the cabin crew and pilots.
 But looking at things in depth, we can see that many applaud to escape the tension accumulated during the flight.
 And others in superstition.

 Some applauded the times when the planes were not so safe, and passengers were happy when they arrived at their destination.
 Currently, although the plane is considered the safest means of transport, many passengers are afraid of flight and it is not easy for them to travel by air.